earthstrike/AmbassadorGame/README.md

 python3 bot.py
 `

+Note: This bot uses the discord.py rewrite 1.0.0, which is ahead of the current stable release.

 ## Joining the game
 You can join the game by having at least 2 users enter the "AmbassadorGame" channel.
 You should then get a PM from your bot with more instructions.